Double Deck Blackjack Strategy

 Important

-Regardless of whether you are playing on Blackjack casino sites or in land-based casinos, applying this basic strategy will reduce the house edge from around 2% down to 0.5% for all game of Blackjack versions.
+Regardless of whether you are playing on Blackjack casino sites or in land-based casinos, applying this basic strategy will reduce the house edge from around 2% down to 0.5% for all Blackjack versions.
+You can even use various Blackjack strategy apps to help you decide or better implement them.

-Does the 2 Deck Blackjack Strategy Differ from Others?
+How 2 Deck Blackjack Strategies Differ from Other Variants

 In both soft 17 rule game versions, the basic charts differ for hard hands and pair Splitting decisions.
 Here are the differences between the strategies for two-deck and multi-deck games.